drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Solo.rst

 Citation
 --------
-If you used this workflow for analysis, please reference our paper (REFERENCE) as well as `solo <https://www.sciencedirect.com/science/article/pii/S2405471220301952>`__.
+If you used the Demuxafy platform for analysis, please reference our paper (REFERENCE) as well as `solo <https://www.sciencedirect.com/science/article/pii/S2405471220301952>`__.